Teaching Resources & Guides > Product Resources & Support > Best Beginner Telescopes Buying Guide

 What’s the deal with magnification?

 Telescopes all magnify – but some work better than others.
-Telescope magnification is calculated using the aperture size (where light comes through) and the eyepiece focal length.
+To explain further, telescope magnification is calculated using the aperture size (where light comes through) and the eyepiece focal length.
 To get a clear image, you’ll usually want to look for magnification that is no more than 2.4x the aperture diameter in mm.
-(So a telescope with 100mm aperture can usually only magnify clearly up to 240x.)
+In other words, a telescope with a 100mm aperture can usually only magnify clearly up to 240x.

 Does it matter which eyepiece I get?

 You’ll want at least an 1.25”-diameter eyepiece and one with multiple lenses to provides a good field of view with little distortion, like Kellner (K) and Modified Achromat (MA) eyepieces.
-Plössl (P) eyepieces are even better, with four lenses used for greatest optical clarity!
+Taking it a step further, Plössl (P) eyepieces feature four lenses that provide the greatest optical clarity!

 Best All-Around Telescope for Beginners